Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 Cookie Instructions

-- In a large mixing bowl or stand mixer, add sugar and softened butter.
-Mix until combined.
+- In a large mixing bowl or an electric mixer, add sugar and softened butter.
+Mix until combined on medium speed.

 - Next add egg, baking powder, orange juice, vanilla, and mix.
-Next add flour gradulally, mix until well combined.
+Next, add flour gradually, and mix until the dry ingredients are well combined.

-- Wrap cookie dough in plastic food wrap and chill until firm 1-2 hours.
+- Wrap cookie dough in plastic food wrap and chill dough until firm for 1-2 hours.

-- On a lightly floured surface, roll out dough to ¼ thickness.
-Use a pastry mat for easy cleanup.
+- On a lightly floured surface, roll out the dough to ¼ thickness using a rolling pin and a pastry mat for easy cleanup.

-- Use Easter shaped cutter to cut out the cookies.
-Place on a parchment-lined baking sheet at least 1-2 inches apart.
+- Use Easter shaped cutter to cut out the cookies from the rolled-out dough.
+Place on a parchment-lined baking sheet or cookie sheets at least 1-2 inches apart.

 - Heat oven to 400 degrees, and bake 10-12 minutes until edges are lightly browned.